mark-andrews/irrs_ntu_doctoral_school/readme.md

 All the sessions will be recorded, and made available on a private video hosting website.
 All materials will be shared via GitHub..

-The course will take place online using Zoom on **Wednesday 2 March, 2022** at:
+The course will take place online using Zoom on **Wednesday 2 March, 2022** at (UK local time):

 * 9am-11am
 * 11:30am-1:30pm
 * 2pm-4pm

+During each two hour session, we will take a 5 minute break after one hour.

 ## Assumed quantitative knowledge